isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-02-15-post-Thousands Joined The Singapore 2015 Launch Party.md

 ![Members of Public signing up to be volunteers for the SEA Games](/images/Media%20Centre/Media%20Release/2014/February/600_Members%20of%20Public%20signing%20up%20to%20be%20volunteers%20for%20the%20SEA%20Games.jpeg)
 _Caption: Members of public signing up to be a volunteer for the 28th SEA Games_

-6. Nila, a familiar face to the Singapore sporting scene was also introduced as the mascot for the 28th SEA Games & 8th ASEAN Para Games.
+6. Nila, a familiar face to the Singapore sporting scene was also introduced as the mascot for the 28th SEA Games &amp; 8th ASEAN Para Games.
 Nila was first introduced as the Singapore National Games mascot in 2012, and subsequently expanded his role into the mascot for Sporting Singapore.
 Nila is back, trimmer and fitter, and equipped with a brand new wardrobe.
 He is all set to ignite the passion of fans at the Games!

 ![Athletes powering up to the launch of the official logos](/images/Media%20Centre/Media%20Release/2014/February/300_Athletes%20powering%20up%20to%20the%20launch%20of%20the%20official%20logos.jpeg)
-_Caption: Nila the official mascot of the 28th SEA Games & 8th ASEAN Para Games at Singapore 2015 Launch Party_
+_Caption: Nila the official mascot of the 28th SEA Games &amp; 8th ASEAN Para Games at Singapore 2015 Launch Party_

 7. Original compositions from local artistes under the guidance of Music Director, Dr Sydney Tan to the theme of the Games, were also performed at the event: